spammaleros/ALMP_Template/README.md

 *PC*

-- Shift + V To Toggle VR Mode
+- Shift + V To Toggle VR Camera
 - WASD To Move
 - Space To Jump